ScryEngineering/scrygroup.com/content/blog-posts/2019-06-28/A_day_in_the_life_of_a_package_maintainer.md

 ## What I planned to do today

-There's a CVE in an older version of tensorflow.
-I wanted to update the version we were using.
+There's a <abbr title="Common Vulnerabilities and Exposures">CVE</abbr> in an older version of tensorflow with a high severity security issues.
+I wanted to only update the version of tensorflow we were using.
 Sounds simple right?
 (That grimacing smiley seems appropriate here...)

 ## What I actually did today